Distributed economic control of dynamically coupled networks: Case I: Linear dynamics

 \subsection{Algorithm design}

 In this section, we achieve the objective claimed in Section \ref{section objective} by an indirect approach.
-Roughly speaking: 1) we design an update rule for auxiliary variables such that they globally asymptotically converge to the VE, however, their evolution is not restricted by \eqref{linear physical dynamic}; 2) for the physical variables $(x,u)$, we design a distributed control law for $u$ such that, governed by \eqref{linear physical dynamic}, $(x,u)$ globally asymptotically keep track of the auxiliary variables and thus also asymptotically converge to the VE.
-The algorithm is presented by Algorithm \ref{Algorithm 1} and detailed next.
+Roughly speaking: 1) we design an update rule for auxiliary variables such that they globally asymptotically converge to the VE, however, their evolution is not restricted by system \eqref{linear physical dynamic}; 2) for the physical variables $(x,u)$, we design a distributed control law for $u$ such that, governed by system \eqref{linear physical dynamic}, $(x,u)$ globally asymptotically keep track of the auxiliary variables and thus also asymptotically converge to the VE.
+In this section, we impose the following assumptions on the GNEP.